teleport-network/teleport-documents/intro/README.md

 3. Relayer syncs the trust root, cross-chain packet and commitment proof from the source chain to destination chain.
 In most scenarios, the trust root is the merkle root of the state tree, and the proof of commitment is the merkle proof of the commitment in the state tree.
 4. Destination chain XIBC contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain packet and generate an acknowledgement.
 5. Relayer syncs the trust root, the acknowledgement and the ack commitment proof from the destination chain to source chain.
-6. Source chain XIBC contracts receives the ack and verify the proof, and then execute the acknowledgement. for instance, refund user funds if the cross-chain transfer fails.
+6. Source chain XIBC contracts receive the ack and verify the proof, and then execute the acknowledgement. for instance, refund user funds if the cross-chain transfer fails.

 #### Cross-chain interoperability between two chains via relay-chain